phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull-evk.md

 - Turn on the board.

-If everything has gone correctly, Phoenix-RTOS with the default configuration and the `psh` shell command prompt will appear in the terminal after 2 seconds.
-If there is a need to enter the bootloader, the waiting for input should be interrupted by pressing any key.
-Then you can exit plo by passing `go!` command.
+If the boot succeeds, Phoenix-RTOS with the default configuration and the `psh` shell command prompt appears in the terminal after 2 seconds.
+To enter the bootloader, press any key during the input wait period.
+To leave PLO, pass the `go!` command.

 ```
 (plo)% Phoenix-RTOS loader v.
 1.21 rev: a8408b1